tomnaylor/Formula-One-Predictor-and-Stats/README.md

 * Log into GitHub
 * Create the repository
-* Clone the GitHub repo into Atom identify
+* Clone the GitHub repo into Atom IDE
 * Fetch and pull latest data before each session
 * Git commit at an appropriate stage and add a useful comment
 * Git push to sync with GitHub